 A thorough independent investigation will be conducted into the report made.
-In some instances, this can take some time to complete due to the complexity of the issue.
+In some instances this can take some time to complete due to the complexity of the issue.
 Individuals will be kept informed of progress during this period wherever possible.
-To facilitate the thoroughness of the investigation, the person reporting the incident, the "Reporter," may also be asked to provide clarification of the details and to answer questions that may arise during the course of the investigation.
-The Reporter is required to cooperate with the investigation into the concern but can remain anonymous if they wish to.
-Communications through the Helpline are anonymous and cannot be traced back to the Reporter.

-Please understand that the more information that you provide, the easier it is to investigate any issue and to respond.
-We have zero tolerance towards retaliation; so concerns can be raised without fear of retribution.
+To facilitate the thoroughness of the investigation, a reporter may also be requested to provide clarification of the details and to answer questions that may arise during the course of the investigation.
+They're required to co-operate with the investigation into the concern but can remain anonymous should they wish to.
+Communications through the Helpline are anonymous and cannot be traced back to the reporter.
+Please understand the more information that you can provide, the easier it is to investigate any issue and to respond.
+We have a zero tolerance towards retaliation, so concerns can be raised without fear of retribution.

-Individuals who report a concern are encouraged to check the status of their report by using the case login details provided to them when they made the report.
+Individuals who reported a concern are encouraged to check the status of their report by using the case login details provided to them when they made the report.
 This is especially important if they have submitted a concern or inquiry anonymously because this is the only contact information available.

-Once the investigation has been completed, the individual will be notified of the outcome and of any corrective actions necessary, to the extent possible.
+Once the investigation has been completed, the individual will be notified of the outcome and any corrective actions necessary, to the extent possible.